marghepiana/2024-mini/assignment/exercise04.md

-# Exercise 04 - PWM sound output
+# Exercise: PWM sound output

 PWM (Pulse Width Modulation) can be used to generate analog signals from digital outputs.
 The Raspberry Pi Pico has eight PWM groups each with two PWM channels.